barisgecer/GANFit/README.md

 * Register the Ground Truth meshes from the dataset to a common template:
   * >python micc_registration.py [MICC_path] [Registration_path]
   * The manually annotated landmarks are under 'MICC_landmarks' and the path is given by default
-* Estimate 3D reconstruction based on videos in different settings (GANFit uses 5 random image per video), save them as obj files under the same folder structure
+* Estimate your 3D reconstructions based on videos (GANFit uses 5 random image per video), save them as '.obj' files under the same folder structure
 * Run the evaluation code:
   * >python micc_evaluation.py [Registration_path] [Reconstruction_path]
-  * Evaluation code first align meshed based on landmark, so landmark indices should be given as [--template_lms] (default template and corresponding landmarks are given in this repo)
+  * Evaluation code first align meshes based on landmarks, so landmarks indices should be given as [--template_lms] (default template and corresponding landmarks are given in this repo)
   * Then it runs Rigid-ICP to deal with any misalignment remains without deforming the meshes
-  * Finally, errors are calculated as mean symmetrical point-to-plane distance
+  * Finally, the errors are calculated as mean symmetrical point-to-plane distance
 * This evaluation scenario is borrowed from [Unsupervised Training for 3D Morphable Model Regression, Genova et al. CVPR 2018] and implemented by us.

 ## More Results